-3. To evaluate the achievement of competitive advantage through logistics framework and explain the integrated logistics management. - 5.
-To evaluate the achievement of competitive advantage through togistics framework and explain the integrated togistics management and explain the integrated togistics management. - 4.
+3. To evaluate the achievement of competitive advantage through logistics framework and explain the integrated logistics management. - 4.
+The results of the action which of competitive deviating through registers from the first product of forms and forms the action of the control of the con - 4.
 To explain the outsourcing logistics and to elaborate the practical concepts regarding third party and fourth party logistics. - 5.
 To provide a detailed analysis for how to improve a quality customer service and integrated logistics.